PES2UG23CS205/Automated_CCTV/README.md

 ## 📈 Results

-- The CNN model achieves high accuracy (>90%) on the Fashion-MNIST dataset.
+- The CNN model achieved a **test accuracy of 92.1%** on the Fashion-MNIST dataset.
+- Training and validation accuracy curves showed good convergence, with minimal overfitting.
+- Confusion matrix analysis indicated strong class-wise performance, with most misclassifications occurring between visually similar classes.
-- Demonstrates the feasibility of using deep learning for automated, object-based CCTV recording.
+- These results demonstrate the feasibility of using deep learning for automated, object-based CCTV recording[5][3].

 ## 📦 How to Run